TeraProxy/Essentials/README.md

 The script makes sure that you are not dead, mounted, in a battleground or in a negotiation before using an item.

 ## Credits
-Contains code from elin-magic by Pinkie Pie https://github.com/pinkipi
+Contains code from true-everful-nostrum by Pinkie Pie https://github.com/pinkipi